 Jess attended RYLA in 2009 and joined the leadership team in 2012.
-She studied commerce at Deakin Uni in Geelong before moving back to her home town of Stawell in Western Victoria where she commenced work as an accountant at Crowe Horwath.
-She now holds the position of manager and is a qualified Chartered Accountant.
+She studied commerce at Deakin Uni in Geelong before moving back to her home town of Stawell in Western Victoria where she commenced work as an accountant at Findex.
+She now holds the position of senior manager and is a qualified Chartered Accountant.
 She is heavily involved in her local community through various volunteer board and committee positions.
-During her spare time you will find her playing lawn bowls, hiking in the beautiful Grampians, baking delicious treats for family and friends, or reading a good book.
+During her spare time you will find her playing lawn bowls, cross country running, baking delicious treats for family and friends, or reading a good book.